dogecash/dogecash-old/doc/README.md

-dogecash Core
+DogeCash Core
 =====================

 Setup
 ---------------------
-[dogecash Core](http://dogec.io/wallet) is the original dogecash client and it builds the backbone of the network.
-However, it downloads and stores the entire history of dogecash transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[DogeCash Core](http://dogec.io/wallet) is the original DogeCash client and it builds the backbone of the network.
+However, it downloads and stores the entire history of DogeCash transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run dogecash on your native platform.
+The following are some helpful notes on how to run DogeCash on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- bin/32/dogecash-qt (GUI, 32-bit) or bin/32/dogecashd (headless, 32-bit)
+- bin/32/DogeCash-qt (GUI, 32-bit) or bin/32/dogecashd (headless, 32-bit)
-- bin/64/dogecash-qt (GUI, 64-bit) or bin/64/dogecashd (headless, 64-bit)
+- bin/64/DogeCash-qt (GUI, 64-bit) or bin/64/dogecashd (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run dogecash-qt.exe.
+Unpack the files into a directory, and then run DogeCash-qt.exe.

 ### OSX

-Drag dogecash-Qt to your applications folder, and then run dogecash-Qt.
+Drag DogeCash-Qt to your applications folder, and then run DogeCash-Qt.

 ### Need Help?

-* See the documentation at the [dogecash Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
+* See the documentation at the [DogeCash Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [dogecash Forum](http://forum.dogec.io/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [DogeCash Forum](http://forum.dogec.io/).
 * Join our Discord server [Discord Server](https://discord.dogec.io)
-* Join one of our Slack groups [dogecash Slack Groups](https://dogec.io/slack-logins/) (Main community is replaced by Discord).
+* Join one of our Slack groups [DogeCash Slack Groups](https://dogec.io/slack-logins/) (Main community is replaced by Discord).

 Building
 ---------------------
-The following are developer notes on how to build dogecash on your native platform.
+The following are developer notes on how to build DogeCash on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)